ksonnet/ksonnet/docs/cli-reference/ks_pkg_describe.md

 ## ks pkg describe

-Describe a ksonnet package
+Describe a ksonnet package and its contents

 ### Synopsis

-Output documentation for some ksonnet registry prototype uniquely identified in the current ksonnet project by some 'registry-name'.
+The `describe` command outputs documentation for a package that is available (e.g. downloaded) in the current ksonnet application.
+(This must belong to an already known `<registry-name>` like *incubator*).
+The output includes:

+1. The library name
+2. A brief description provided by the library authors
+3. A list of available prototypes provided by the library

+### Related Commands

+* `ks prototype describe` — See more info about a prototype's output and usage
+* `ks generate` — Use the specified prototype to generate a component manifest

+### Syntax

 ```
 ks pkg describe [<registry-name>/]<package-name>